 The Allied Health and Public Service Education division offers a variety of programs designed to meet the increasing demand for specialized professionals in the burgeoning health care, child care, and public service industries.
-The programs in this division present a broad range of career options for individuals desiring a career in a helping profession.
+The programs in this division present a broad range of career options for individuals desiring a career in an Allied Health or Public Service profession.
 The division offers a variety of programs at the Associate in Applied Science degree, diploma and certificate levels.
 Some areas of study are offered on a day and evening basis.